KwaneleKhumalo/active_directory/setup/setup.md

     - Follow the installation guide below:

-        1. Setup and allocate resources for the Windows Server:
+        1. Setup and allocate resources for the Windows Server (Follow this VIDEO):

             https://github.com/user-attachments/assets/c2328305-2909-4e40-908b-2533b0276a92

         2. Install A Windows Server:
             - ##### Click Start to start the VM
             - ##### Your VM Will start the Installation.
-Follow this to complete the setup:
+Follow this VIDEO to complete the setup:

                 https://github.com/user-attachments/assets/1af57eee-7041-4f4c-a4dc-6ee86f67c17d